jomon-palayur/gitprofile/README.md

 const CONFIG = {
   github: {
-    username: 'arifszn', // Your GitHub org/user name.
+    username: 'jomon-palayur', // Your GitHub org/user name.
 (This is the only required config) },
   /**
-   * If you are deploying to https://<USERNAME>.github.io/, for example your repository is at https://github.com/arifszn/arifszn.github.io, set base to '/'.
+   * If you are deploying to https://<USERNAME>.github.io/, for example your repository is at https://github.com/jomon-palayur/jomon-palayur.github.io, set base to '/'.
    * If you are deploying to https://<USERNAME>.github.io/<REPO_NAME>/,
-   * for example your repository is at https://github.com/arifszn/portfolio, then set base to '/portfolio/'.
+   * for example your repository is at https://github.com/jomon-palayur/portfolio, then set base to '/portfolio/'.
    */
   base: '/gitprofile/',
   projects: {